 2014 General Administrative Provisions – Chapter 1

+Add a new Exception #20 in numerical order to Section 28-101.4.3, which includes the comprehensive legislative history for this Exception.
+Please keep the remaining text and Exceptions of this section unchanged.

 20. Where the alteration of a building includes the replacement of all exterior glazing, such alteration shall comply with section 1403.8 of the New York city building code.

 Legislative history: Local Law 15 of 2020

+Add a new Section 28-103.36, which includes the comprehensive legislative history for this section.

 §28-103.36 Bird friendly design and construction requirements.
 The department shall issue, and update as necessary, bird friendly building design and construction requirements.
 No later than October 1, 2020, the department shall post on its website such requirements and information about compliance with section 1403.8 of the New York city building code.

 Legislative history: Local Law 15 of 2020

+Add a new Section 28-104.7.16, which includes the comprehensive legislative history for this section.

 §28-104.7.16 Tenant protection plan.
 The title sheet of construction documents shall contain a statement requiring a tenant protection plan to be submitted in accordance with the requirements of article 120 prior to the issuance of a permit for alteration, construction or partial demolition work in a building containing one or more occupied dwelling units.

 Legislative history: Local Law 106 of 2019

+Replace the existing Section 28-104.8 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-104.8 Applications.
 All applications shall comply with sections 28-104.8.1 through 28-104.8.3.

 Legislative history: Local Law 106 of 2019

+Replace the existing Section 28-104.8.1 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-104.8.1 Applicant statements.
 The application shall contain the following signed and sealed statements by the applicant:

 A statement certifying that the applicant is authorized by the owner to make the application and certifying that, to the best of the applicant’s knowledge and belief, the construction documents comply with the provisions of this code or the 1968 building code, if applicable, and other applicable laws and rules; if there exist practical difficulties in the way of carrying out the strict letter of the code, laws or rules, the applicant shall set forth the nature of such difficulties in such signed statement;